ordavid-s/OutdoorRouterLocationEstimation/README.md

 But with enough variety the Algorithm does a decent job at estimating the location, reaching errors of 5 to 15 meters.

+## Usage

+1. go into make_config.py and make changes according to setup used.
+Descriptions of configurations are provided in file.
+2. run python make_config.py to create the configuration file.
+3. run 'python setup.py install' to install python dependencies
+4. install the following c++ libs:
+	a. libtins
+	b. jsoncpp
+	c. libpcap
+4. change directory to sniffer
+5. run 'make' to produce executable
+6. place executable in location chosen in config file
+7. run 'python data_collection.py' to collect data
+8. run 'python data2map.py' to produce a map with the estimation